Abhigyan76/Time-Series/README.md

 # Time-Series

-Used oil and gas open-source dataset.

-Done the EDA , feature engineering.

-After that , did the forecasting on the data to get the forecated oil from the well.
+**Objective**

+Using the open source data of oil and gas, get the forecasting of the production of well .